spec2e/scikit/readme.md

 https://www.continuum.io/downloads

+You should really use Jupyter as development environment while experimenting.
+The turn-around-time is awesome!

-As IDE i recommend using Jebrains PyCharm.
+If you want a full-blown IDE, I can recommend using Jebrains PyCharm.
 The community edition is a nice fit.
 Download from here:

 https://www.jetbrains.com/pycharm/download/

 When started, first thing is to upgrade the Scikit bundle in python.
 Open the terminal in PyCharm and enter